estherbouquet/lectura-plus/README.md

   - after you check that the program works when it is launched manually, if you still want to launch it so it runs automatically when the raspberry starts:
     - blablabla
     - blablabla

+Add the font files to the CSS and to the output result
+- open the file explorer and go to `home/pi`
+- create a new folder named `.fonts`
+- make it visible with `ctrl+h`
+- copy the fonts in `home/pi/Documents/lectura-plus/assets/` to `home/pi/Documents/.fonts`